 At Stonewall, we know how important visible role models can be for lesbian, gay, bi and trans young people.
+School Role Model visits, supported by Heathrow, are a free benefit for all secondary school members of the School Champions programme.

-School Role Models are a free benefit for all School Champions.
 We work with volunteers from different backgrounds, with different jobs and life experiences, who visit schools to tell their story about growing up as an LGBT person.

 - A visit usually starts with the role model addressing an assembly, class or selected group of students

 - The role model talks about their experiences of growing up and being LGBT

 - Q & A session follows

 - Stonewall School Champions are entitled to one visit per year

 If your school is currently not a School Champion and you would like to be, please visit the Teacher Training page.

 Get a taste of what a typical school role model visit looks like:

 How do I request a role model visit for my school?